wzhings/top_landing_page/README.md

 # TOP landing page project

+- It is the 2nd project of TOP.
-It focuses on HTML and CSS knowledge.
+- It focuses on HTML and CSS knowledge.